Octacore19/Resume/README.md

 # Resume
-Designed resume of me, using bootstrap, and CSS
+Designed resume of me, using bootstrap, and CSS.